I’D LOVE TO SPEAK WITH YOUR GROUP

 LIBRARY & COMMUNITY EVENTS

 From trafficking survivors to prisoners training guide dogs, I’ve spent decades documenting people society often overlooks.
-These talks focus on the power of storytelling and the resilience of the people behind the lens.

 SCHOOLS & UNIVERSITIES

-Career journeys, documentary filmmaking, and the ethics of the lens.
-What fifty years taught me about seeing the world clearly and knowing when to put the camera down.
+What fifty years taught me about seeing clearly, making choices in the moment, and knowing when to keep rolling and when to put the camera down.

 CORPORATE EVENTS